Starbucks Stakeholders, CSR & ESG

 Starbucks’ Corporate Citizenship: CSR & ESG Performance, Actions

 Starbucks has satisfactory corporate social responsibility performance in addressing the interests of most of its stakeholders.
-The foodservice company satisfies most of the concerns of its stakeholder groups, like customers, employees, suppliers, the environment and communities, and investors.
-However, the corporation can improve its CSR and ESG performance by reaching a 100% CAFE-certified ethical supply chain to maximize the benefits for communities and the environment.
+The foodservice business satisfies most of the concerns of its stakeholder groups, like customers, employees, suppliers, the environment and communities, and investors.
+However, Starbucks can improve its CSR and ESG performance by reaching a 100% CAFE-certified ethical supply chain to maximize the benefits for communities and the environment.
 Starbucks can also improve its corporate citizenship performance in addressing governments by improving its tax practices, compliance, and related governance areas.
 These are areas where the coffeehouse chain can implement changes to boost its corporate social responsibility performance to satisfy its stakeholders.

 References

-- Starbucks Coffee Company – Education.
+• Starbucks Coffee Company Careers – Education.

-- Starbucks Corporation – Our long-standing efforts to put our partners first.
+• Starbucks Corporation – Our long-standing efforts to put our partners first.

-- The Starbucks Foundation.
+• The Starbucks Foundation.